Arro/earthy-player/README.md

 this article" and it **sometimes** works.
 But even when it does, this is far from ideal.

 I've tried various text-to-speech APIs, and Google Cloud's is the best I've found.
 They use some sort of machine-learning magic, and as a result, the output sounds extremely lifelike.
-Far more similar to a real human voice than AWS' equivalent offering ("Polly"), for example.
+This is far more similar to a real human voice than AWS' equivalent offering ("Polly"), for example.

 So I find myself writing various packages to convert HTML to an audio file I can listen to.
 Therefore, I wanted to make an npm package from which all of my _other_ projects can import.
 This is